jolibrain/deepdetect/demo/tsne/README.md

 ### Clustering with T-SNE demo

 This is a small demo of clustering the MNIST dataset test set via the Python client.
+The dataset contains 10000 images in CSV format.
+The final clustering thus has 10000 points.

 To run the code:
 - Start a DeepDetect server: